ssamot/iggi_talk/gg.md

     * Unreal Tournament
     * Real human playing in the game
     * Human judges must find if opposing players are bots or humans
+* Might also need them in order to procedurally generate

 # The future of competitions